andersonkmi/covid-csv-tidy-lambda/README.md

-# COVID CSV files tidy and export lambda
+# COVID CSV files pipeline lambdas

 This is another project my mine to practice some AWS services (AWS Lambda, S3, Serverless framework, SQS and Athena)